WordPress/WordPress/wp-content/themes/twentynineteen/readme.txt

 == Copyright ==

-Twenty Nineteen WordPress Theme, Copyright 2018-2024 WordPress.org Twenty Nineteen is distributed under the terms of the GNU GPL
+Twenty Nineteen WordPress Theme, Copyright 2018-2024 WordPress.org, and contributors.
+Twenty Nineteen is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify